 But you may be wondering about me.
 Who am I?
 Let me answer a few of the most common questions I get.

 This is a complicated question.
 I was born in Hawaii, grew up in Florida, spent a few years in Tennessee, a few years in Arkansas, and most recently, seven years in Beirut, Lebanon.
 My husband and I are currently living just north of Washington DC.

 As a scrupulosity coach, what’s your educational and professional background?

 I have two BA degrees — one in elementary education and one in Biblical Studies.
-I have an MA in Islamic Studies, and I recently completed my coursework for a PhD in Religion (specializing in Mission and Religious Education).
+I have an MA in Islamic Studies, and I recently completed my coursework for a doctoral degree in Religion (specializing in Mission).
 I’m still in process of writing my dissertation, so don’t call me “doctor” yet!

 I have over 10 years of ministry experience, which has included lots of Bible teaching, cross-cultural evangelism, and compassion work for Syrian and Iraqi refugees.
 I’ve also done extensive work as a ghostwriter for Christian evangelism resources, and around two years of city missions in the United States.

 After helping many people work through their scrupulous obsessions and compulsions over the last few years, I simply didn’t have time to help as many people as I wished while keeping my former job.
 So in late 2019 I decided to go full-time as a scrupulosity coach.